pmoneynz/QuickLoops/IMPLEMENTATION_DOC.md

-# MiniLooper - Implementation Documentation
+# QuickLoops - Implementation Documentation

 ## Overview

-MiniLooper is a macOS audio looping application built with SwiftUI and AVFoundation.
+QuickLoops is a macOS audio looping application built with SwiftUI and AVFoundation.
 It provides a simple interface for recording audio input and looping it back for real-time performance.
 The app follows an MVVM architecture with a clear separation between audio processing, state management, and user interface.

 ## Architecture Overview